Copyright 2018-2021 Xanadu Quantum Technologies Inc.

 return observables_to_binary_matrix(self.observables, n_qubits, self._wire_map)

-"""Constructs the adjacency matrix for the complement of the Pauli graph.
+"""Adjacency matrix for the complement of the Pauli graph determined by the ``grouping_type``.

-The adjacency matrix for an undirected graph of N vertices is an N by N symmetric binary
+The adjacency matrix for an undirected graph of N nodes is an N x N symmetric binary

 """